tsackton/taelgar/Gazetteer/Western Green Sea/Tollen/Tollen.md

 Tollen is the master of the [[Western Gulf]], with significant fishing, merchant, and naval fleets.
 The Tollender navy controls the islands in the gulf of Tollen, as well as the Straits of [[Cymea]], and patrols the [[Western Gulf]], keeping it free of pirates.

 The Tollen economy is powered by trade.
-Tollenders produce dyes. cloth, and fine clothes that are widely sought across the [[Green Sea]], and are also known for shipbuilding, fishing, [[whaling]], and the fur trade.
+Tollenders produce [[Tollen Dyes|dyes]]. cloth, and fine clothes that are widely sought across the [[Green Sea]], and are also known for shipbuilding, fishing, [[whaling]], and the fur trade.
 Tollender merchant fleets travel widely, bringing exotic goods back west, both as the raw ingredients for dyes (both mundane and magical) and for trade.
-Tollen is also a center for the production of magical inks and tattoos.
+Tollen is also a center for the production of [[Tollen Magical Tattoo|magical inks and tattoos]].

 %%NOTES
 1. Need to add a few more weird / magical details.
 For example, from an old email: